gloriouspidgeon855/IroncowNASArmbian/armbianOnAUSBStick.md

 by default, when this NAS turns on, it is in USB client mode.
 It is expecting you to plug it into a computer.
 This means the USB port is useless because it won't recognize anything you plug in by default.
 If you are in the recovery mode root shell or in a forced root shell from boot arguments, you must run this command to enable the USB port:

 echo host > /sys/kernel/debug/usb/fcc00000.dwc3/mode

+you can also test what mode it's in with:

+find /sys/kernel/debug -name "mode" | grep dwc3